danielsaidi/website_danielsaidi/collections/_posts/2025/2025-06-11-webview-is-finally-coming-to-swiftui.md

 ## What This Means for WebViewKit

-With these powerful, native features coming to SwiftUI, my [{{project.name}}]({{project.url}}) project is no longer needed.
-I will freeze it, convert it to a public archive, and remove it sometimes in the future.
+With these native tools coming to SwiftUI, my [{{project.name}}]({{project.url}}) project is no longer needed, except for polyfill porposes.
+I will keep it alive, but it will most probably not change much in the future.